ShubhojitBhattacharjee/email-send-receive/README.md

         A - WebStorm - https://www.jetbrains.com/webstorm/
         B - Visual Studio Code - https://code.visualstudio.com/

-    3. In the root, execute following commands
+    3. In the project root, execute following commands
         1. To install all the packages - npm install
         2. To run the tests - npm run e2e
-# email-send-receive